awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithTables.md

 **Note**
 You can also perform these same tasks using the AWS Management Console\.
 For more information, see [Using the Console](ConsoleDynamoDB.md)\.

-This section also provides more information about throughput capacity, using DynamoDB auto scaling or manually setting provisioned throughput\.
+This section also provides more information about throughput capacity by using DynamoDB auto scaling or manually setting provisioned throughput\.

 **Topics**
 + [Basic Operations for Tables](WorkingWithTables.Basics.md)